Brügger & Thomet APC: History

+Military adoption

 On March 29, 2019, B&T was awarded a contract in the U.S. Army's Sub Compact Weapon Production-Other Transaction Agreement (P-OTA) competition for its APC9K submachine gun.
 The $2.6 million contract included an initial 350 subcompact weapons (SCW) with an option for additional quantities of up to 1,000 SCWs, with slings, manuals, accessories, and spare parts.

-Design
+Design details

 The APC uses a straight blowback gas system.
 The addition of a proprietary hydraulic buffer system in the receiver back plate helps control recoil.
 More than 50% of the APC's parts are interchangeable between the different platforms.

 The APC's upper receiver is made from aerospace-grade alloy, and the lower receiver, pistol grips, magazine, and butt stock are made from polymer.
 The APC uses the same magazines as the MP9.

 The APC's mechanical sight is composed of an adjustable ghost ring type rear sight and a cylindrical sight.
 Sights can be folded in the base when not in use, and will pop out quickly when in use.
 The APC has an H&K MP5 style locked lugs-style barrel and can be equipped with a quick-release suppressor or flash hider.
 The APC45's barrel comes with a flash hider by default.

 The APC shares a side-folding polymer stock with the B&T GL-06 grenade launcher.
 The trigger assembly is effectively the same as the AR-15/M16 rifle, and accepts many after-market replacement parts.
 The entire weapon, including the charging handle, are ambidextrous, and can be adjusted based on the operator's handedness.